Aarif1430/WFLOP_Genetic_Algorithm/Team Activity Log.md

 6/1/2021 (10:00-10:45) - MS Teams video call
     - APIs are now up and running.
 Had a run through of said APIs and assigned some tasks needed to complete the project and report, such as generating figures.
 Also briefly discussed the report's progress.

+10/1/2021 (10:00-10:35) - MS Teams video call
+    - Discussed last few remaining tasks in order to finalise project, as well as the best way to make use of our team project.